Taxi service through the Uber platform will be expanded in Brazil

 Who would say.
 In the years 2014 and 2015, when we saw taxi driver protests against app driverslike Uber and 99, no one would have imagined that, one day, the two categories would be partners.

 But they already are and will be more and more.
 In the world and in Brazil as well.
-The company 99 has been offering 99Taxi since its creation, in 2012 (it was the first service, even), and now, Uber is entering the service with force.
+Company 99 has been offering 99Taxi since its creation, in 2012 (it was the first service, even), and now, Uber is entering the service with force.

 This is the immediate strategy of the world leader in ride hailing transport.